icon-community/icon.community/content/learn/what-is-btp/index.md

 The most common interoperability use case is transferring tokens from one blockchain to another.
 Cross-chain bridge contracts typically work by burning tokens on the source chain and minting the equivalent amount of tokens on the destination chain.
 With BTP, users will be able to transfer tokens across any connected chains without the need for chain-specific bridges between each pair of chains.
 ### Cross-Chain Arbitrage

 Unlike most of the current bridging solutions which only support cross-chain token swaps, future iterations of BTP will also support more generic messaging features like cross-chain smart contract calls.
-This means a smart contract running on ICON will be able to interact with smart contracts running on [Binance Smart Chain](https://binance.com), [Moonbeam](https://moonbeam.network), and more.
+This means a smart contract running on ICON will be able to interact with smart contracts running on [BNB Smart Chain](https://binance.com), [Moonbeam](https://moonbeam.network), and more.
 This makes BTP an attractive solution for building a decentralized cross-chain arbitrage trading platform that is able to fetch market quotes and execute orders across multiple chains.

 ### Cross-Chain “NFT-as-Identity”